NotTheRealEdmund/mydoujinlist/README.md

 # mydoujinlist
-Although doujins have gained popularity over the recent years, there is not a single platform for people to record their favourite doujins.<br>
-Anime and manga have MyAnimeList, but doujins do not.<br>
-It does not make sense.<br>
-If nobody is going to do it, I will.<br>
-Even if I cannot complete it by myself, I believe that someone else will carry on.<br>
-I want to make MyDoujinList a reality, not just something I think to myself, "it would be nice if it existed".

 ## Setup web stack
 MyDoujinList is built on a LAMP stack, which stands for Linux, Apache, MySQL, and PHP.<br>